Foat/foat.github.io/_posts/articles/2015-12-27-akka-example.markdown

 The method must implement the partial function.

+**Actor or Future?** If there is no state in an `Actor`, then it is much better to use a simple `Future` or something related which is focused on a stateless behavior.
+{: .notice-inverse}

 We will create two types of Actors which will create a communication layer --- `Sender` which will send all messages to the second Actor --- `Store`, the Actor that will store the received messages.

 ## Sender